TheIconfactory/Tapestry/Documentation/API.md

 Returns a `Promise` with a resolve handler that includes a `String` parameter with a path to an icon for the page.
 If no icon can be found, a `null` value is returned.

+### setItem(key, value)

+  * key: `String` a key for value being stored.
+  * value: `String` to be saved in local storage.

+Items can be removed from local storage by passing a `null` value.
+The amount of local storage is limited to 100,000 total characters and any items set beyond that threshold will be ignored.

+### getItem(key) → String

+  * key: `String` a key for value that was stored.

+Returns a `String` that was saved in local storage.
+If no value was stored, `null` is returned.

+### clearItems()

+All items in local storage are removed.

 ## Configuration

 Each connector is defined using the following files: